Itaybeeri/POC/README.md

   - Asynchronous I/O
   - Extensive npm package support

+#### .NET 8 Implementation

+- Built with .NET 8 and YARP (Yet Another Reverse Proxy)
+- Features:
+  - High performance and scalability
+  - Modern minimal API style
+  - YARP for reverse proxying
+  - Strong typing and tooling
+  - Swagger/OpenAPI documentation

-For detailed information about the API Gateway POC, including setup instructions and API documentation, please refer to the README.md in the `api-gateways/` directory.
+For detailed information about each API Gateway POC, including setup instructions and API documentation, please refer to the README.md in the respective `api-gateways/` subdirectory.

 ## Project Structure